Patent infringement in Canadian law: Using

 The court also found that "use" applies to products, processes, and their outputs - even if the output itself is unprotected.
 This includes output where the patented invention is an intermediary in a production process.
 This means that an imported, unpatented object may still infringe a patent if its production infringed the patent.

 "Use" can also be established when the invention is not used for its intended process.
 It is sufficient to show that the invention was used to the defendant's benefit.
-Deriving a benefit from a patented invention is deemed to deprive the patent holder from full enjoyment of the monopoly.
+Deriving a benefit from a patented invention is deemed to deprive the patent holder of full enjoyment of the monopoly.

 As a part or composition

 It is considered an infringement to manufacture, use, or even seek to use an unpatented object without permission if part of that object is patented, and the patented part is significant or important.
 The patented part must be significant or important because it must be shown that it is used when the encompassing unpatented object is used.
 In Monsanto Canada Inc. v.
 Schmeiser, it was found that the use of a plant which contained patented genes and cells constitutes infringing use of the patented genes and cells.